How to Prove Source of Funds in EB-5 Cryptocurrency Cases: Issues Raised by Immigration Services (USCIS)

 What can be done to avoid delays in processing and approval of an EB-5 application?

 By mapping out detailed and chronological documentation and using logical explanations, an experienced attorney can ensure that Bitcoin and other digital assets are approved as a lawful source of funds by USCIS.
+Our team is well-versed in the most effective methods of educating USCIS adjudicators to inform their opinions.

 Standard of proof: A preponderance of evidence